goliviero/software_get_started/README.rst

 * reStructured Text: 50% (missing rst cheatsheet)
 * Markdown: 50% (missing md examples)
 * Latex: 25% (missing article_skeleton, bases, cv_skeleton, presentation_skeleton, README
+* Python_matplotlib: 66% Pierre is working on it, see MR

 Credits and sources used to make these tutorials
 ================================================